 Advisor: John Gadbois, email@example.com

-We are a group of students committed to social justice and engaging with the community by organizing programs such as the Grub Hub Food Pantry, workshops, skill shares, guest speaker events, and providing a space and resources for students to learn more about the social issues affecting our community and world and how to take action in beneficial, meaningful, and effective ways.
+We are a group of students committed to social justice and engaging with the community with programs such as the Grub Hub Food Pantry, Lending Library, guest speaker events, and providing a space and resources for students to learn more about the social issues affecting our community and world and how to take action in beneficial, meaningful, and effective ways.

 Advisor: Rebecca Clausen, Clausen_R@fortlewis.edu